Monogamy of Entanglement Bounds and Improved Approximation Algorithms for Qudit Hamiltonians: Introduction

-We certify that the ground state energy of a \algprobm{Maximal Entanglement} instance is bounded above by the maximum matching of the underlying interaction graph.
+We certify that the energy of the most excited state for a \algprobm{Maximal Entanglement} instance is bounded above by the maximum matching of the underlying interaction graph.
 Here, the maximum matching is a subset of edges with no repeated vertices with maximum weighted sum.
 Such a matching can be found efficiently \cite{edmonds_maximum_1965}.
-Moreover, we show that a simple matching-based algorithm (i.e., doesn't use an SDP and instead the blossom algorithm from \cite{edmonds_maximum_1965}) achieves a non-trivial approximation ratio to the ground state energy.
+Moreover, we show that a simple matching-based algorithm (i.e., doesn't use an SDP and instead the blossom algorithm from \cite{edmonds_maximum_1965}) achieves a non-trivial approximation ratio to the energy of the most excited state.
 We hope that these results serve as a proxy for lower and upper bounds on the amount of entangled present in a quantum state.